HerrMotz/bachelor-thesis/publication/main.typ

   #text(fill: green)[Implicit1] &longArrow("graduated") && #text(fill: green)[True]
 $ <assertions_goethe_education_revised>

-Such statements are usually called qualifiers @wikibooks_sparql_qualifiers.
 This method of describing information allows us to implicitly define new concepts.
 Any program dealing with qualifiers merely handles the explicit assertions for an anonymous concept.
 But, this anonymity poses a challenge to a human interpreter; implicit concepts usually remain unnamed (#todo[todo below (how does it work)]).

 #todo[How do qualifiers actually work in the context of the spec @W3C_RDF_1.2_Proposal?
 Do they use blank nodes?]